oasisprotocol/oasis-core/docs/adr/xxxx-vrf-elections.md

 // VRFParameters are the VRF scheduler parameters. type VRFParameters struct {
+  // AlphaHighQualityThreshold is the minimum number of proofs (Pi)
+  // that must be received for the next input (Alpha) to be considered
+  // high quality.
+If the VRF input is not high quality, runtimes will
+  // be disabled for the next epoch.
+  AlphaHighQualityThreshold uint64 `json:"alpha_hq_threshold,omitempty"`

-  // GenesisEpoch is the first epoch which the VRF based elections will occur.
+  // Interval is the epoch interval (in blocks).
-  GenesisEpoch epochtime.EpochTime `json:"genesis_epoch"`
+  Interval int64 `json:"interval,omitempty"`

-  // ProofSubmissionDelay is the wait period in blocks after an epoch
+  // ProofSubmissionDelay is the wait peroid in blocks after an epoch
   // transition that nodes MUST wait before attempting to submit a
-  // VRF output for the next epoch.
+  // VRF proof for the next epoch's elections.
-  ProofSubmissionDelay uint64 `json:"proof_delay"`
+  ProofSubmissionDelay int64 `json:"proof_delay,omitempty"`
 }
 ```